homerjam/vscode-semistandard-format/README.md

 1. Press `F1` or `cmd+shift+P` to bring up Command Palette
 2. Search for `Format Code` and click or hit enter
 1. Press `F1` to bring up Command Palette
-2. Search for `Format code with semistandard-format` and click it
+2. Search for `Format Code Using JavaScript Semi-Standard` and click it
 3. It will format the whole document

 You can also format only those you selects.